jslarsson/ShellShaper/README.md

 # ShellShaper
-A program for approximating shape and band position in snail shells
+A MATLAB program for approximating shape and band position in snail shells